Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Introduction

-\begin{enumerate} \item A novel physics-inspired two-step approach (ResDiff) to learn mappings between low- and high-resolution weather data with high fidelity, including for extreme weather events that occur infrequently in the training data, like typhoons. \item ResDiff provides realistic measures of stochasticity and uncertainty, in terms of Continuous Rank Probability Score (CRPS) and by comparing spectra and distributions. \item ResDiff learns the physics of coherent weather phenomena remarkably well, as measured by the corrections of the discontinuity across a frontal systems and of the axi-symmetric spatial structure and intensity of typhoon winds. \item ResDiff is sample-efficient, learning effectively from just 4 years of data, which we hypothesize is due to the two-step approach to learning the mean and residuals of complex distribution shifts between the low- and high-resolution data. \item ResDiff is at least 60 times faster and 100 times more energy efficient than WRF used by CWA, providing an attractive alternative (or complementary method) for dynamical downscaling techniques. \end{enumerate}
+\begin{enumerate} \item A physics-inspired, two-step approach (CorrDiff) to simultaneously learn mappings between low- and high-resolution weather data across multiple variables with high fidelity alongside new channel synthesis. \item For the case studies considered, CorrDiff adds physically realistic improvements to the representation of under-resolved coherent weather phenomena -- frontal systems and typhoons. \item CorrDiff is sample-efficient, learning effectively from just 3 years of data. \item CorrDiff on a single GPU is at least 22 times faster and 1,300 times more energy efficient than the numerical model used to produce its high-resolution training data, which is run on 928 CPU cores, see \ref{sec:speedup} for details. \end{enumerate}